 When you have no space to spare, you’ll appreciate this mini Keurig that’s just about as wide as a coffee mug.
 It still has features you’ll love, like the ability to brew between 6 and 12 ounces of coffee or choose a stronger brew.
 This option saves space with a small, removable reservoir that holds just enough for one cup of coffee.

-Even with the small footprint, Keurig came up with a smart way to provide you with easy K-cup storage.
+Even with the small size, Keurig came up with a smart way to provide you with easy K-cup storage.
 When the machine isn't in use, you can slide a storage container right where your mug would usually sit to store up to nine K-cups at a time.
 The machine turns off 90 seconds after it's finished brewing to save power, but it heats up quickly when you're ready for another cup.

 Colors: Matte Black, Cardinal Red, Studio Gray, Evening Teal, Matte White, Cool Aqua | Water Reservoir: Single serve | Frothing: No | Strong Brew: Yes | Dimensions: 12.1 x 4.5 x 11.3 inches

 "Keurig's K-Mini Plus is ideal for the lack of counter space in my kitchen, and the one-cup brew method is just right for my single household.
 Not only is it the simplest coffee maker I've ever used, but the bright design makes me happy first thing in the morning." — Taylor Rock, Associate Editor

 Best for Iced Coffee: Keurig K-Elite Single Serve Coffee Maker

 Large water reservoir (75 ounces)

 Prone to leaking